subzzone/CSGO-AFK-Rules/README.md

 | sm_afkrules | Command to indicate to the CT's AFK Rules |
 | sm_afkr | Shorter command to indicate to the CT's AFK Rules  |

+## Restrictions

+- The CT cannot use the command

+- The command cannot be used if you are dead

+- The command cannot be used if you are a spectator

+- The command cannot be used in warm-up

+- You can only use the command once per round

+- Has a 20 second cooldown to prevent spam for all users

 ## Authors